yigitoo/devrialem-gui/readme.md

-# A readme file for my project of devrialem which get a right to attend teknofest2022!
+# A readme file for my project of devrialem which one qualify to participate #Teknofest2022!
 *  [ ] Set gui for movement control!<br>
 *  [X] Set gui for website!<br>
 *  [X] Set gui for db model!<br>